How to Grow Garlic Start To Finish In 10 Easy Steps

 Before you can take garlic into your kitchen and start cooking with it, you will need to give it time to dry.
 This will help the dirt that is on the head to dry, making it easier to remove it without risking damage to the papers.
 I like to dry my garlic in two steps.

-Using your hands, gently rub the heads, letting the soil fall off as you do.
-Try not to remove any papers if you can when doing this.
+Next, using your hands, gently rub the heads, letting the soil fall off as you do.
+If possible, do not remove any papers when doing this.

 garlic hanging in a barn to dry